ChristianParnell/Orbit_Website/README_DEPLOY.md

 ## Files in this rewrite

-Replace or add these into your repo:
+Replace or add these into repo:

 - `index.html`
 - `styles.css`